github/docs/content/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/about-email-notifications-for-pushes-to-your-repository.md

 - The files that were changed as part of the commit
 - The commit message

 You can filter email notifications you receive for pushes to a repository.
-For more information, see {% ifversion fpt or ghae or ghes %}"[Configuring notifications](/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#filtering-email-notifications){% else %}"[About notification emails](/github/receiving-notifications-about-activity-on-github/about-email-notifications)."
-You can also turn off email notifications for pushes.
-For more information, see "[Choosing the delivery method for your notifications](/enterprise/{{ currentVersion }}/user/github/receiving-notifications-about-activity-on-github/choosing-the-delivery-method-for-your-notifications){% endif %}."
+For more information, see "[Configuring notifications](/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#filtering-email-notifications)."

 ## Enabling email notifications for pushes to your repository